 Clothing comes in all shapes, sizes, styles, and prices.
 The latter, in particular, can be a bit of a head scratcher: Why does one plain white hoodie sell for £30 and another sell for £300?
-Why do similar black long sleeve sweatshirts come packaged with wildly different prices?
+Why do similar black basic sweatshirts come packaged with wildly different prices?
 What’s with the evening gown that goes for thousands?
 Does it do your taxes after dinner is over?

 There are all sorts of things that influence how much a piece of clothing costs.
 But does a cheap t-shirt translate into high value?
 It depends on multiple components including:

 A Focus on Fabric